 CAS academic advisors and career coaches are available for meetings via Zoom.
 Due to social distancing limitations within offices, remote meetings are the best way for us to connect, share information, and help you identify next steps for success!

 Visit MyPLAN to schedule an appointment or view drop-in availability.
 If you need help identifying or connecting with an advisor or career coach, contact the CAS Academic and Career Advising Center at firstname.lastname@example.org or (402) 472-4190.
 We look forward to seeing you soon!

-In the Academic and Career Advising Center, you'll find friendly people who are eager to help you:
+The Academic and Career Advising Center is the undergraduate hub for CAS students.
+You'll find friendly people who are eager to help you:

 - choose or change your major, minor and degree program

 - check in on policies, procedures, and deadlines

 - get a college approval signature from the Dean's representative